MouriNaruto/MouriDocs/docs/24/ReadMe.md

 - Avoid using abbreviations or acronyms unless they are widely understood.
 - All comments should be in English unless really necessary, and you should only write comments for the interface which will be served to other projects.
+- The indentation should be 4 spaces if the programming language support that.
+- If a method call or method definition have more than one parameter, each parameter should be in a separate line unless it's not exceed 80 half-width characters per line and it's a method call.
+- If a C++ template, C# generic, or equivalent in other languages, have more than one parameter, each parameter should be in a separate line unless it's not exceed 80 half-width characters per line and it's not a definition.

 ## Specific rules for C and C\+\+